 Create Activities in Scorecards

 You can also create Timeline Activities within a Scorecard.
 You can record comments for your activities, use rich text formatting options and many other tasks using the Timeline in Scorecards.
-To learn more about using activities in Timeline, refer to the Scorecard Timeline Activity Feed article.
+For more information about using activities in Timeline, refer to the Scorecard Timeline Activity Feed article.